vncmoraes/whatsapp-group-playlist-generator/README.md

 # whatsapp-group-playlist-generator
-Python script to create Spotify playlists from music sent in a WhatsApp group, using the .txt exported group messages.
+Python script to create Spotify playlists from tracks sent in a WhatsApp group, using the .txt exported group messages.